-Part of the interactive guest experience that was available at the championship, the Lexus display featured the real Wilson Dyna-Power sand wedge Watson used in 1982.
-(It is not a replica, as is the U.S. Open trophy that is set up for photo ops.)
+Part of an interactive guest experience that was available at the championship, the Lexus display featured the real Wilson Dyna-Power sand wedge Watson used in 1982.

 Watson’s relationship with Pebble Beach goes beyond that dramatic shot, or that memorable triumph.
 As a Stanford undergrad in the 1960s, he drove down to play the course so often that starter Ray Parga finally just let him on for free.
 Watson also took lessons from then-head pro Art Bell.